 Achievable means the goal represents realistic growth based on the learner's current performance and rate of progress.
 A learner reading at 30 words per minute will not reach 120 words per minute in one term.
 Research on typical growth rates (Fuchs et al., 1993) provides benchmarks: primary learners typically gain 1-2 words per minute per week with targeted instruction.
 Setting a target of 50-55 words per minute after 12 weeks of intervention is ambitious but achievable.

 Relevant goals address skills important for a learner's education and life.
-Shoe-tying for a Year 9 learner struggling with writing isn't relevant, regardless of its quality.
-Ensure the goal connects to the learner's needs from assessment data (Brown et al., 2005).
+Shoe-tying for a Year 9 learner struggling with writing is not relevant, regardless of its surface quality.
+Connect each goal to the learner's assessment data, current provision and agreed priorities so the team knows why the skill matters now.

 Time-bound means the goal has a clear deadline, typically aligned with the annual review cycle.
 "By [date]" appears in every SMART goal.
 Without a deadline, there is no urgency and no defined point at which you evaluate whether the intervention worked.